 My (Not So) Hidden Friction

-This battle between stability and creativity was age-old in my mind.
-She’d heard it before, but this time… she paused, looked me straight in the eye, and said: What if you rewrote that story?
-Could it be that stability provides the foundation for your creativity, while creativity, in turn, provides your stability?
+This battle between stability and creativity is age-old in my mind.
+She’d heard it before, but this time… she paused, looked me straight in the eye, and said:

 —